Are you an adviser? Go to Unbiased Pro

 Angel investors

-Like venture capital, angel investors tend to invest in exchange for a share of the business, so they must believe in your business and in you.
+They will typically invest in exchange for a share of the business, so they must believe in both you and your business.

-Often successful businesspeople in their own right, angel investors may have expertise and advice that can be as valuable as their money when it comes to growing your business.
+Usually successful business people in their own right, angel investors may have expertise and advice that can be as valuable as their money when it comes to growing your business.

 Get accounting advice